 Line of CreditAll you need to know about small business funding in Canada.

 A line of credit is unlike a merchant advance or term loan in that it revolves as you borrow and repay the funds.
 Simply put, if you have a $10,000 line of credit, you can borrow as little or as much as you would like from that $10,000 at any time you would like.
 As you pay off what you borrow, you free up that line of credit for future use.
 This can help you boost your business cash flow when needed.

-Three Main Types of Credit Lines
+Four Main Types of Credit Lines

 If you are interested in obtaining a line of credit for your business, you can often choose between four main types of credit lines.
 Each one works a little differently from the next, and your bank likely offers all of them.
 Unlike merchant advances or private term loans, you may need to prove that you have a credit score of at least 600 in order to qualify.
 You may also need to open a business bank account in order to qualify for a business credit line.